wshager/xsltea/README.md

 Now you can start adding templates to the context by calling `xsltea:template($context,$match,$function,$priority,$mode)`, where the provided function will be executed with the context and the current match when it has been selected by the processor.
 The run the processor, call `xsltea:apply-templates($context)`.

+There's also a function to convert template rules from an XSLT document into XQuery-based rules, which can be simply called with `xsltea:transform($root-node,$xslt-node,$parameters)`, where $parameters is a key-value map.

 Production Note
 ---------------
 This library is currently in alpha, and not ready for production.
 If you care about this library, please help to improve it.

+TODO:

+* imports
+* rigorous testing
+* error handling
+* anything else

 Legacy Example
 ---------------